kaidez/javascript-prototype-screencast/scripts/01-script.md

 So...what?
 Are?
 Prototypes in JavaScript?

-A prototype is a property of an object and as it turns outs, a prototype is actually an object.
-Prototypes contain all the object's properties.
+The ES5 documentation provides the best description: a prototype is an "object that provides shared properties for other objects."
+So, arrays and functions are objects in JavaScript, these objects have properties and methods, these properties and methods exist on the prototype, and that prototype can be shared with other objects.

+So in other words, objects are inheriting from other objects...and that's the textbook definition of a prototypal language.

 So for example: in this screencast, I'll be creating a function that represents the blueprint of a house (and as a reminder: a function is also an object).
 That blueprint function will contain properties that describe things like how many bedrooms and bathrooms the house has, and a few methods, like, there will be a method that displays all the house information on a web page.

-These properties and methods live inside the function's prototype property and as a result of this, we can simulate classical inheritance in JavaScript.
-Which is good because...JavaScript doesn't have classes like Java or C does.
+These properties and methods live inside the function's prototype property and as a result of this, we can share these properties with other functions.

-I want to take a moment and point out that JavaScript was purposely built without classes.
+This means that we can simulate classical inheritance in JavaScript, which is why you want to use prototypes.
+And this is good because...JavaScript purposely doesn't have classes like Java or C does.

 Brendan Eich, the creator of JavaScript, has said that he wanted the language to be easy to understand so developers of all levels could pick it up easy.
-So things like classes and interface implementations were purposely left out.
+So things like classes and all the things that come with it like interface signatures were purposely left out.

-JavaScript can still do inheritance stuff...it just does it with prototypes.
-So in class-based languages, you create a class first, then create an instance of that class.
+In class-based languages, you create a class first, then create an instance of that class.
 And the instance will have all the properties and methods of that class.
 Also, classes can inherit properties and methods from other classes.

 But in JavaScript, you create what's called a constructor function first, then create an instance of that function using JavaScript's new keyword.
 And the instance function will have all the properties and methods of that constructor function.
 And also, constructor functions can inherit from other constructor functions.

-In JavaScript, pretty much everything is an object, including the constructor and instance functions we just talked about.
-So in other words, objects are inheriting from other objects...and that's the textbook definition of a prototypal language.
+This function-to-function inheritance happens by one function pointing directly to the other function's prototype, like we see in the code sample.
+This, will make more sense as we move through the tutorial.

 This screencast will be focusing on the old way to do prototypal inheritance as it's defined in the ECMAScript 3 spec.
-ECMAScript 5 uses the Object.
-Create() method to do prototypes and ECMAScript 6 does it with an actual class keyword.
+ECMAScript 5 uses the Object.Create() method to do prototypes and ECMAScript 6 does it with an actual class keyword.
 There's a big push to be using the ES5 and ES6 methods in production code and I agree with that.

 But if you're learning prototypes for the first time, then I think it's best to learn them the old ways first before moving onto the new ways.
 And just a quick note: ES6 may be using a "class" keyword, but it's still using JS prototypes behind the scenes...it's just abstracting it.